fiveten59/Vdr-Installer-Rpi/README.md

 # Simple script for installing Vdr on Raspberry Pi4 - Pi5

 Os:
-Bookworm Lite or Desktop 64 bit for Rpi4 - Rpi5
+Bookworm/Trixie Lite or Desktop 64 bit for Rpi4 - Rpi5

 At first install Raspberry Pi OS  (script tested with Debian Bookworm)